Palm Valley, Finke Gorge National Park, NT

 Rookie and his wife, along with some of Rookie's work colleagues, were in the Red Centre on a company incentive trip.
 They spent their days exploring the sacred sites with Aboriginal guides - walking around Uluṟu and through the steep, russet domes of neighbouring Kata Tjuṯa.
 At night they enjoyed lavish outback feasts and star-gazed beneath a brilliant desert sky, learning the Dreaming stories for different constellations.

-“It made me realise that Australia has so much to offer,” said Rookie, who returned soon after to the Red Centre on a family holiday.
+“It made me realise that Australia has so much to offer,” said Rookie, who returned soon after to the Red Centre on a family vacation.
 This time, he and his wife made Alice Springs their base, so the children could experience the surrounding outback landscapes.